tag/msis-prep/docs/agile.md

 3. In your own words, define Scrum.
 Explain the relationship between Scrum and Agile.
+Do you prefer one over another?
+Why?

 4. Define the following key terms:

     - User story

     - Story point

     - Product Owner

     - Scrum Master

     - Sprint

       - Typically, how many days does a sprint last?

     - Daily Stand-up

     - Retrospective

     - Product Backlog

-5. Assume that you are using Agile to develop a software.
+5. Assume that you are making a wristband that tracks health data.
 Try to think of some user stories of your software (at least 5+), and allocate story points to them use T-shirt size.